Shares in Peppa Pig owner jump 30% after Hasbro's $4 billion offer

-(Reuters) - Shares of Entertainment One (ETO.L) rose nearly 30% on Friday, a day after U.S. toy maker Hasbro Inc (HAS.O) offered to buy the owner of popular children’s television show “Peppa Pig” for about $4 billion in cash.
+Aug 23 (Reuters) - Shares of Entertainment One rose nearly 30% on Friday, a day after U.S. toy maker Hasbro Inc offered to buy the owner of popular children’s television show “Peppa Pig” for about $4 billion in cash.

 The transatlantic deal gives Hasbro, which has seen growth with Marvel’s “Avengers” toys, access to Entertainment One’s lucrative infant and preschool market.